keboola/developers-docs/extend/generic-extractor/jobs/children.md

 See [full example](todo:027-basic-deeper-nesting-alternative)

 ### Deep Job Nesting
-Let's see how you can retrieve more nested API resource:
+Let's see how you can retrieve more nested API resources:

 {% highlight json %}
 {